 So the parable of the sower has a twofold message: as seed, our job is to get busy growing.
 As farmers, our job is to get busy sowing.

 This post on the gospel parable of the Sower and the Seed focuses on how to make sure our sowing and growing yield much fruit and an abundant harvest.
-It is offered as a reflection upon the readings for the fifteenth 15th Sunday in Ordinary Time, liturgical cycle A (Isaiah 55:10-11, Romans 8:18-23; Matthew 13:1-23).
+It is a reflection upon the readings for the fifteenth 15th Sunday in Ordinary Time, liturgical cycle A (Isaiah 55:10-11, Romans 8:18-23; Matthew 13:1-23).